darraghdog/rsnastr/README.md

 #### Preprocessing

 Download the competition dataset and place in folder data, so we have a file `data/rsna-str-pulmonary-embolism-detection.zip`.
+Do not unzip it.

 For preprocessing we load the dicom file and [window over each CT scan](https://github.com/darraghdog/rsnastr/blob/948d190422e4847229145ccfb09ad1d69ab6530c/preprocessing/dicom_to_jpeg.py#L32-L75) in the dicom, using the below windows,